rmsrosa/rode_convergence_euler/docs/src/examples/04-allnoises.md

 plot(suite, ns=nsample)
 ````

-We can also visualize the noise associated with this sample solution:
+We can also visualize the noise associated with this sample solution, both individually

 ````@example 04-allnoises
 plot(suite, xshow=false, yshow=true)
 ````

+and combined into a sum

 ````@example 04-allnoises
 plot(suite, xshow=false, yshow=:sum)